Hotel Impossible wrapped up its 5th season earlier this year.

 Action Step: Identify something your church says that it doesn’t really mean.

-2. Giving people a bunch of detail leads to information overload.
+2. Giving people a bunch of details leads to information overload.

 Here’s a map of the church.
 Here’s a list of our small groups.
 Here’s a calendar of upcoming events.
 Here’s where we need people to serve.
 Here’s where you take your kids.
 Here’s… You get the point.
 When I check into a hotel, I just want to know where my room is.
 When someone shows up at your church, they just want to know the essentials.